Fuerteventura: Precolonial history

 The first settlers of Fuerteventura are believed to have come from North Africa.
-The word Mahorero (Majorero) or Maho is still used today to describe the people of Fuerteventura and is derived from the ancient word 'mahos', a type of goatskin shoe worn by these original inhabitants.
+The word Mahorero (Majorero) or Maho is still used today to describe the people of Fuerteventura and is derived from the Guanche word maho, a type of goatskin shoe worn by these original inhabitants.
 They lived in caves and semi-subterranean dwellings, some of which have been excavated, revealing remnants of early tools and pottery.
-In antiquity, the island was originally known as Planaria, in reference to the flatness of most of its terrain.

-Phoenician settlers landed in Fuerteventura and Lanzarote.
+Phoenician settlers may have landed in Fuerteventura and Lanzarote; however, there is no unambiguous evidence for this.

-Several Spanish and Portuguese expeditions to the islands were organized around 1340, followed by Moors and European slave traders.
-At the end of the Iberian conquest, the island was divided into two Guanches kingdoms, one adhering to King Guize and the other to King Ayoze.
-The territories of these kingdoms were called Maxorata (in the North) and Jandía (in the South) respectively.
+At the time of the Iberian conquest, the island was divided into two Guanche kingdoms, one ruled by King Guize and the other by King Ayoze.
+The territories of these kingdoms were called Maxorata (in the north) and Jandía (in the south) respectively.
 They were separated by a wall, which traversed the La Pared isthmus.
 Some remains have been preserved.
 The ancient name for the island, Erbania, is derived from this wall's name.

 Conquest

+Several Spanish and Portuguese expeditions to the islands were organized around 1340, followed by Moors and European slave traders.

-The island's conquest began in earnest in 1402, commanded by French knights and crusaders Jean de Béthencourt and Gadifer de la Salle.
-They arrived with only 63 sailors out of the original 283, as many had deserted along the way.
+The island's official conquest began in earnest in 1402, commanded by French knights and crusaders Jean de Béthencourt and Gadifer de la Salle.
+As told by La Canarien, a chronicle of the conquest of the islands, they arrived with only 63 sailors out of the original 283, as many had deserted along the way.
 After arriving and settling in Lanzarote, the invaders made some first excursions to the neighboring islands.
-In 1404, Bethencourt and Gadifer founded Betancuria, on the West coast, the first settlement on the island.
-After numerous difficulties, Gadifer took charge of the invasion, while Bethencourt returned to Spain to seek the recognition and support of the Castilian king.
+In 1404, de Bethencourt and de Gadifer founded Betancuria, on the west coast, the first settlement on the island.
+After numerous difficulties, de Gadifer took charge of the invasion, while de Bethencourt returned to Spain to seek the recognition and support of the Castilian king.